 Transferring inheritance is not always a smooth process, even with a professionally created estate plan and careful preparation.
 In these situations, Marrs Ellis & Hodge LLP can help.
-Our Texas estate litigation attorneys hold numerous awards and distinctions, including a “preeminent” AV rating by Martindale-Hubble recognizing Joe Marrs in 2012 and repeated “Super Lawyer” awarded to Joe Marrs by Thomson Reuters from 2016-2020.
-Our Texas will contest attorneys can fight for you and your family’s best interests in probate court.
+Our attorneys are often recognized, including Joe Marrs’s “Top 100: Houston” designation in Texas Monthly magazine in 2022, “Best Lawyers in America” designation by BL Rankings since 2019, repeated “Super Lawyer” awarded to Joe Marrs by Thomson Reuters from 2016 through the present, and a “preeminent” AV rating by Martindale-Hubble recognizing Joe Marrs for over a decade.

 What is a Will?

 A will is a testamentary instrument disposing of a person’s property at his death.
 The will expresses the person’s “testamentary intent,” that is, how he wishes his affairs to be handled after his death and who he wants to benefit.
 Any writing—or even a verbal statement with witnesses—has the potential to be considered a will under Texas law if it meets minimal criteria.
 The person making the will is known as the testator.

 To qualify as a will, a document must evince testamentary intent.
 Usually, a will begins with words to the effect of “this is my last will and testament,” removing any doubt.
 If the person’s intent is ambiguous, it may not qualify as a will.
 That means the document cannot be an expression of mere future desire, such as a letter to an attorney requesting that a will be drafted.